WangFeng18/Swin-Transformer/README.md

 ![Swin Transformer](./concept.png)

-### Implementation of Swin Transformer
+### Accuracy Aligned.
+Concise Implementation of Swin Transformer

 This repository contains the implementation of [Swin Transformer](https://arxiv.org/abs/2103.14030), and the training codes on ImageNet datasets.
+We have aligned the output of our network with the official one, that is, using the same input and random seed, the output is identical to the official one.

+Our implementation is highly based on einops, which makes the implementation more concise, and easy to be understand.
+(Intuitively, we use only 200 lines of codes compared with ~600 lines of official codes.)
+Besides, our implementation keeps the same training speed.

 |Model|Epoch|acc@1(our)|acc@5(our)|acc@1(official)|acc@5(official)|url|
 |---|---|---|---|---|---|---|